 Candidates’ coursework and program of study will be designed to prepare them as competent scholars in the designated fields.
 All PhD candidates will be required to take:

-- English 8005, Introduction to Graduate Studies (a one hour course in their fall and winter semesters of the first year in the program)
+- English 8005, Introduction to Graduate Studies (a one-hour course in fall semester of the first year in the program)

 - English 8010, Theory and Practice of Composition is required in the first semester for students teaching English 1000